borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

   network, it is worth to look at the reconstruction error in more
   detail:

+* **Component VAE**:
+  * latent distribution Gaussian with diagonal covariance
+  * decoder: Spatial Broadcast Decoder, parametrises means of pixel-wise independent distributions

 ## Drawbacks of Paper

-* static scene decomposition
+* static scene decomposition (valuable prior is ignored)
-* only works on simply images in which multiple objects of the same class occur
+* only works on simple images in which multiple objects of the same class occur
-* even simple images high training times
+* even simple images require high training times
 * lots of hyperparameters (network architectures, $\beta$, $\gamma$, optimization)

 --------------------------------------------------------------------------------------------